jayk-u/phasing/README.md

 This is Breaking Out!'s team.

+Breaking Out! is a 2-dimensional, third-person-viewpoint escape game in which you'll have to escape several levels before your timer reaches 0.

 This game was originally a two-weeks long end-of-bootcamp project.
 The code might not be the most seamless, but it works so oh-well.